martinmhan/chatter-party/README.md

 2) Traversal to different sections of the map - This is a feature reminiscent of the original Zelda games that was implemented using the rooms functionality built into Socket.io, which lets you emit some data only to a specific subset of clients at a time.
 In this case, I only send the matrix corresponding to the room each client is currently in.
 When one steps into an entrance to a new map, this sends a "switchRooms" event to the web socket, which forces the client to leave their previous socket room and join the new room before sending back the new room's matrix.

 3) Walking animation - This very basic sprite animation was built with nothing but React.
 I used a larger image containing every frame of the character's walking animation and used a React state and CSS's "overflow: hidden" property to only show one frame/snippet of that image at a time.
-Note - there are techniques (e.g., requestAnimationFrame) that allow smoother transitions, but for the sake of simplicity, I'm only changing the sprite frame on each character render.
+Note - there are techniques (e.g., requestAnimationFrame) that allow smoother transitions, but for the sake of simplicity, I only changed the sprite frame on each character render.

 # GIF Demos
 Two browser windows shown to demonstrate multiple clients